Extended Events in Azure SQL Database and Azure SQL Managed Instance

 Storage container authorization and control

-When you use the event_file target, event data is stored in blobs in an Azure Storage container.
+target, event data is stored in blobs in an Azure Storage container.
 The Database Engine running the event session must have specific access to this container.
-You grant this access by creating a SAS token for the container, and storing the token in a credential.
+You can grant this access in one of the following ways:

 In Azure SQL Database, you must use a database-scoped credential.
 In Azure SQL Managed Instance, use a server-scoped credential.